Federal Lending and Redlining

 Total 100% 100% 100% 100%

 How did HOLC field agents rate neighborhoods?
 Although HOLC guidelines considered the physical condition and market price of the housing stock, field agents were instructed to evaluate the “social status of the population,” based on the dominant standards of racial superiority and economic privilege at the time.
-The one-page standardized HOLC appraisal forms asked Milliken to report the percentage of “Foreign-born” and “Negro” families in each neighborhood, as well as “Relief families” who received Depression-era federal income assistance.
-In the subsequent section asking about the “Infiltration” of outside groups, Milliken occasionally listed “Italians” or “Mixed foreign” residents for specific neighborhoods, as shown in Figure 2.3.24
+Written in the derogatory language of its time, the one-page standardized HOLC appraisal forms asked Milliken to report the percentage of “Foreign-born” and “Negro” families in each neighborhood, and “Relief families” who received Depression-era federal income assistance, and also any “Infiltration” of outside groups, as shown in Figure 2.5.25

-Explore the HOLC area descriptions, based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
-Source: Hartford area D-1, 1937, from the National Archives.
+Explore the 1937 HOLC Hartford area descriptions PDF, based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
+Image: Hartford area D-1, 1937, from the National Archives.

-Figure 2.3: Explore the HOLC area descriptions, based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
-Source: Hartford area D-1, 1937, from the National Archives.
+Figure 2.5: Explore the 1937 HOLC Hartford area descriptions PDF, based on forms that instructed field agents to report on the social composition of the neighborhood as a factor to measure mortgage risk.
+Image: Hartford area D-1, 1937, from the National Archives.

-HOLC invited field agents to write additional comments at the bottom of the form, and Milliken’s notes reflect his biases as well as those he likely heard from local bank and real estate leaders.
+HOLC invited field agents to write additional comments at the bottom of the form, and Milliken’s notes probably reflect his own racism and elitism as well as the views of local lenders he consulted.
 In suburban West Hartford (map area Green A-2), one of the highest ratings was granted to a newer housing development that attracted “minor executives and businessmen.”
 Milliken approvingly added that “a stream separates this section from its less desirable neighbor,” referring to how Trout Brook served as a natural barrier to the adjacent southeastern area of West Hartford (Yellow C-2) which he described as having an “infiltration of mixed foreign” families in “workingmen’s homes.”
-In the North End of Hartford, Milliken favorably described the Blue Hills neighborhood (Blue B-5) but disapprovingly stated that it was “largely given over to the Hebrew race,” meaning Jews had moved in, “although the better class Italians are now also moving there.”
-In the South End of Hartford (Yellow C-9), Milliken observed that one nearly all-White neighborhood had a small percentage of “Negro families are confined to Roosevelt Street,” and he added that “lenders suggest caution in the selection of loans.”
+In the North End of Hartford, Milliken favorably described the Blue Hills neighborhood (Blue B-5) but disapprovingly stated that it was “largely given over to the Hebrew race,” meaning the arrival of Jewish families, “although the better class Italians are now also moving there.”
+In the South End of Hartford (Yellow C-9), Milliken observed that one nearly all-White neighborhood had a small percentage of “Negro families (who) are confined to Roosevelt Street,” and he added that “lenders suggest caution in the selection of loans.”
 But all of these neighborhoods stood above HOLC’s lowest-rated red areas, which Milliken described as “broader than the so-called slum districts” due to an “undesirable population” with “unstable incomes.”
 Near downtown Hartford, Milliken labeled the Front Street and Windsor Street neighborhoods (Red D-1) as “the city’s oldest residential section, which has gradually drifted into a slum area” occupied primarily by Black and Italian residents.
-See all of the HOLC neighborhood appraisals by clicking on the interactive map shown in Figure 2.4.
-Through the process of rating and mapping the Hartford region, the invisible color and class lines in the minds of Hartford’s financial leaders were transformed into a visible color-coded map, endorsed by the federal government, yet hidden from public view.25
+See all HOLC neighborhood appraisals by clicking on the interactive map shown in Figure 2.6.
+Through the process of rating and mapping the Hartford region, the invisible color and class lines in the minds of Hartford’s financial leaders were transformed into a visible color-coded map, endorsed by the federal government, yet hidden from public view.26

-Figure 2.4: Click on color-coded areas in the full-screen interactive map to view one-page HOLC appraisals for each neighborhood in 1937, and the factors that field agents and local banks and lenders considered.
-They rated not only the physical condition of property, but also the “social status of the population,” and downgraded neighborhoods with Black, immigrant, and lower-income residents.
-Decades later, activists labeled these discriminatory lending practices as “redlining.”
-Map developed by Ilya Ilyankou and Jack Dougherty, based on an earlier version with UConn MAGIC and the Kirwin Institute.
-View historical sources and code on GitHub.
+Figure 2.6: Click on color-coded areas in the full-screen interactive map to view one-page appraisals of Hartford-area neighborhoods by the HOLC field agent in 1937.
+Agents rated not only the physical property but also the “social status of the population,” and downgraded neighborhoods with Black, immigrant, and lower-income residents.
+Decades later, activists labeled these “redlining” maps, and while they reflect racist and elitist views, HOLC did not actually use them to deny mortgages.
+Map developed by Ilya Ilyankou and Jack Dougherty, based on earlier versions created with UConn MAGIC and the Kirwin Institute.
+View historical sources and code.

 How can we tell whether HOLC neighborhood ratings were driven primarily by physical housing characteristics, or by the discriminatory views of lenders and field agents about the people living there?
 Given that White elites segregated Black, immigrant, and lower-class residents into sub-standard housing, these two factors are tangled together.
 For example, one could argue that the neighborhood north of downtown Hartford received a Red D-1 rating not only because it had the greatest concentration of Black residents (66 percent), but also because it had the lowest-quality property (valued at only $4,000 - $6,000 per unit).
-Answering this question definitively is difficult because HOLC divided the Hartford area into only 27 neighborhoods, and only 3 of these included Black residents, so in statistical terms, this is a small sample size with limited variation.
+Definitively answering this question with statistical analysis is difficult because HOLC divided the Hartford area into only 27 neighborhoods, and only 3 of these included Black residents, resulting in a very small sample size with limited variation.

-While not a definitive method, we can assess the relative weight of these factors by comparing two Hartford neighborhoods that shared relatively similar physical housing characteristics, but received different HOLC ratings.
-Table 2.2 compares HOLC appraisal report data for two areas: the Blue Hills neighborhood in Hartford’s North End (Blue B-5) versus the South End neighborhood (Yellow C-9).
+While not a definitive method, we can assess the relative weight of demographics with a side-by-side comparison of two Hartford neighborhoods that shared relatively similar physical housing characteristics, but received different HOLC ratings.
+Table 2.2 shows HOLC appraisal report data for two areas: the Blue Hills neighborhood in Hartford’s North End (Blue B-5) versus the South End neighborhood (Yellow C-9).
 Both consisted primarily of two-family wooden frame homes, built within the previous two decades, which sold and rented at comparable prices in 1937.
-Why did HOLC grade one as a B and the other as a C?
+So why did HOLC grade one as a B and the other as a C?
 Demographic differences between the two neighborhoods are highlighted in bold type.
-The South End C-9 neighborhood contained more blue-collar factory workers, more foreign-born families, a very small but noticeable percentages of Black families, and “quite a few” more lower-income families who received government assistance.
-Once again, this side-by-side comparison of only 2 out of 27 HOLC ratings is not statistically definitive, but it certainly suggests that in the eyes of HOLC appraisers, the social composition of the neighborhood mattered more than the physical composition of the housing or its market value.26
+The South End C-9 neighborhood contained more blue-collar factory workers, more foreign-born families, a very small percentage of Black families, and “quite a few” more lower-income families who received government assistance.
+Once again, this side-by-side comparison of only 2 out of 27 HOLC ratings is not statistically definitive, but it certainly suggests that in the eyes of HOLC appraisers, the social composition of the neighborhood mattered more than the physical composition of the housing or its market value.27

 Table 2.2: Compare HOLC Appraisals in Areas B5 vs. C9, Hartford 1937